ezsystems/LegacyBridge/INSTALL.md

 ```

 Tip:
-    Enabling Setup wizard is only needed if you intend to perform a new install with legacy demo data, you can also install Plaform data _(clean, demo)_ and afterwards when everything is setup use Platform UI to change Richtext FieldTypes to XmlText _(note: own [composer package](https://github.com/ezsystems/ezplatform-xmltext-fieldtype))_, or install [Netgen RichTextDataType Bundle for legacy](https://github.com/netgen/NetgenRichTextDataTypeBundle) to make legacy at least not error on these.
-If you install eZ Platform Enterprise and it's demo data, there will also be Landing Page field type to handle in similar way.
+> Enabling Setup wizard is only needed if you intend to perform a new install with legacy demo data, you can also install Plaform data _(clean, demo)_ and afterwards when everything is setup use Platform UI to change Richtext FieldTypes to XmlText _(via [ezplatform-xmltext-fieldtype composer package](https://github.com/ezsystems/ezplatform-xmltext-fieldtype))_, or install [Netgen RichTextDataType Bundle for legacy](https://github.com/netgen/NetgenRichTextDataTypeBundle) to make legacy at least not error on these.
+If you install eZ Platform Enterprise and it's demo data, there will also be Landing Page field type to handle in similar way _(contributions to Legacy Bridge on this more than welcome)_

 ### Install `ezsystems/legacy-bridge`